FREQUENTLY ASKED QUESTIONS

 Are there other activities in your area suitable for our vacation?

 Lots!
-Our county has several tag lines: "Colorado's Headwaters of Adventure", "Now This is Colorado", "Heart of the Rockies", and "The Fourteener's Region" because we have 15 peaks over 14,000 feet, more than any other county in the United States.
+Our county has several tag lines: "Colorado's Headwaters of Adventure", "Now This is Colorado", "Heart of the Rockies", and "The Fourteener's Region" because we have 15 peaks above 14,000 feet, more than any place else in the United States.
 Downtown Salida is the State’s largest historical district; and we have the State’s largest indoor hot springs pool.

 The Arkansas Headwaters Recreation Area is a 148 mile long river park encompassing the Arkansas River.
 The Arkansas is also the most popular whitewater boating river in the United States with Class I – VI water.
 Other recreation options include mountain biking, fishing, rockhounding, kayaking, golf, off-road vehicles use, ghost towns, hiking, dude ranches and a full slate of calendar of events to take in.

-Over 40 art galleries are located in historic downtown Salida.
-The Aspen Music Festival and Salida Concerts Inc. have, for many years, brought the best of classical and jazz music on weekends during July and early August.
+Many art galleries are located in historic downtown Salida.
+The Aspen Music Festival and Salida Concerts have for many years brought the best of classical and jazz music on weekends during July and early August.

-For a complete online guide to the Salida area, including lodging, visit our county’s website at www.ColoradoHeadwaters.com.
-Or call 1-800-831-8594 to obtain a free copy of our colorful 72 page visitors guide.
+For a complete online guide to the Salida area, including lodging, visit our county’s website at nowthisiscolorado.com.

 What about tipping?